Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 For the other issue that **The Best Practice** for **accommodation.html - Desktop**, this was caused by the size of main image being low resolution.
 If I increased the size of the image, it would raise issues on mobile size, that images would be too big so I decided to leave this as it is

 #### --- Web Browsers ---
 * Tested in major web browsers such as **Google Chrome**, **Safari**, **Firefox**, **Microsoft Edge**, **Opera** and the website worked both visually and functionally, except that **[date picker](https://www.drupal.org/project/webform/issues/3027747)** didn't show on **Safari** as it is not supported.
 I also tested with **Internet Explorer 11**.
 Home, Courses and Accommodation pages were fine however Register page didn't show properly.
-I looked up the solution but learned from a recent post in [Slack community](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-ie11.png) that I wouldn't need to worry about it as long as it on Microsoft Edge so decided to take no action about it
+I looked up the solution but learned from a recent post in [Slack community](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-ie11.png) that I wouldn't need to worry about it as long as it works on Microsoft Edge so decided to take no action about it

 #### --- Responsiveness ---
 * I used **Google Chrome Dev Tools** to check the responsiveness of my website.
 I tested with mobile, tablet and desktop sizes and all worked.
-It also responded on each breakpoint that I set up on Media Query and no visual or functional errors found
+It also responded on each breakpoint that I set up on Media Query ([Tablet: 48rem / 768px](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-tablet.png), [Desktop: 62rem / 992px](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-desktop.png) and [Extra Large: 93rem / 1488px](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-extra-large.png)) and no visual or functional errors found

 ## Project Barriers & Solutions
 I faced some difficulties and issues before starting the project.
 During the project, I didn't have many difficulties or issues but spent a lot of time on something I wasn't used to doing.
 Below are the list of them.
 * **Starting the project:** As I had never created a proper website by myself, I wasn't sure how and where to start, although I took the lessons to prepare for this.
 What I did to solve this was to watch two session videos ([MS1 Planning Session](https://www.youtube.com/watch?v=sH0m9N875SU&feature=youtu.be) by Jim Lynx) & ([README Video](https://www.youtube.com/watch?v=7BteidgLAyM&feature=youtu.be) by Anna Greaves) repeatedly until I understood the process, got an image of it and got ready for it
 * **Customising hamburger menu:** I used quite basic HTML and CSS so I didn't have many coding issues, however customising hamburger menu, that I had thought it was straight forward enough, wasn't easy to do so I had to look up solutions on google
 * **List on form:**
 I wanted to add more nationalities and languages on the list on registration form.
 The only option I could think of was to manually add them on HTML.
 I was looking for better option / solution but couldn't find anything other than a list of template which includes all the countries.
-This website is my project in the institute, I decided to keep nationalities and languages as they are instead of having so many of them on html file
+As this website is my project in the institute, I decided to keep nationalities and languages as they were instead of having so many of them on html file
-* **Date picker:** I wanted to style date picker on the registration form in a better format, however it seems javaScript is required for this so decided to leave it for the moment
+* **Date picker:** I wanted to style date picker on the registration form in a better format, however it seems JavaScript is required for this so decided to leave it for the moment
-* **Bootstrap default margin and padding:** When I set up max width of 90rem and trying to put borders around the website, courses and accommodation sections were expanded more than 100% which I think it was caused by Bootstrap's default setting (margin) so I used Chrome Dev Tools and Toggle Pesticide to see where the issues were and fixed them by putting margin 0 on row class
+* **Bootstrap default margin and padding:** When I set up max width of 93rem and trying to put borders around the website, courses and accommodation sections were expanded more than 100% which I think it was caused by Bootstrap's default setting (margin) so I used Chrome Dev Tools and Toggle Pesticide to see where the issues were and fixed them by putting margin 0 on row class
 * **New features:** There were some new features that I had never used.
 For example, README was one of them and it took sometime for me to get used to write in markdown.
 I learned it by looking up on google as well as by writing as much as possible

 ## Version Control